 5. Discussion – The Interface of Actors and Infrastructure

 The ways in which these complex systems of infrastructure operate are clearly influenced by degrees of agency, with actors negotiating and manoeuvring to influence decisions and outcomes.
 Knowledge, and the ability to act upon insights and information, is also critical for dealing with uncertainty.
-In some ways, having a water system based on such a range of infrastructure could be seen as increasing resilience to disturbances and shocks if such diversity adds to a degree of redundancy and modularity [24]; that is to say, if the failure of one reservoir can be offset by the capacity of the other reservoirs.
+In some ways, having a water system based on such a range of infrastructure could be seen as increasing resilience to disturbances and shocks if such diversity adds to a degree of diversity, redundancy and modularity [24]; that is to say, if the failure of one reservoir can be offset by the capacity of the other reservoirs.
 However, in the case of Khon Kaen and the Chi basin, each reservoir provides a different set of services to a different set of users, and the analysis of management responses to current variability demonstrated that the failure of one cannot necessarily be offset by another.
 Most importantly, management of these reservoirs is shaped by different sets of interests.

 An historical perspective is also helpful to the analysis.
 Each of these reservoirs was built several decades ago, designed for earlier demands and uses, and for a different climate regime.
 This leads to fundamental challenges for dealing with the uncertainty and variability of emerging patterns of precipitation.
 Furthermore, the number of weather stations, and their locations, is inadequate to measure precipitation across the landscape.
 This means that changing patterns of rainfall and distribution may not be detected, and reservoir storage measures might not match with actual water inflow into dams.
 The purpose of the dams has also changed over time.
 These irrigation reservoirs were built for a single purpose, provision of water in the dry season for cropping during an era in which the local economy was largely based around rice cultivation.
-This picture is now changing significantly with a shift from single-purpose to multi-purpose irrigation infrastructure; increasing the complexity of competing operating policies.
+This picture is now changing significantly with a shift from single-purpose to multi-purpose irrigation infrastructure, increasing the complexity of competing operating policies.

 The degree to which existing water management is able to adapt to emerging variability was revealed through an analysis of how information is accessed and interpreted, and the extent to which such information is applied.
 A critical area is in relation to how reservoir rule curves are able to account for, and adapt to, change.
 Each dam has its own rule curves, which guide the responsible RID provincial office in monitoring and maintaining water at target levels.
 However, rule curves dictate and influence decisions on when to discharge water or restrict water supply, but do not indicate the quantity of discharged water.
 Furthermore, monitoring and maintaining water at target levels following rule curves, particularly in the rainy season or during critical period, are done on a day-to-day basis, with discharge amounts determined by daily inflow data and the weather forecast provided by the Meteorology Department.
 Rule curves are adjusted by the RID central office in Bangkok every 5 years, but can be adjusted after major flood or drought incidents (a reactive response to previous crises).
 Adding another layer of institutional complexity, some large-scale dams are under the responsibility of EGAT whose responsibility is the generation of electricity.
-Their water level requirements might not be consistent with flood or drought mitigation measures].
+Their water level requirements might not be consistent with flood or drought mitigation measures.